indigotech/taq-github-bot/src/data/local/github/tracks-node/track-6/steps/step-2.md

     + It should have at least 7 characters
     + It should have at least 1 letter and 1 digit.

 You can add some validations if you want.
 For example, minimum and maximum birth date.
-But the most importants are those two above.
+But the most important are those two above.

 **NOTE:** as we discussed, remember not to save the password as plain text on database.
-Use at least a good hash algorithm (with salt system, optionally).
+Use at least a good hash algorithm (with [salt system](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#salting), optionally).
+Ask your tutor if you got stuck 👍